websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_10.rst

 A URL pattern is simply the general form of a URL - for example: `/newsarchive/<year>/<month>/`.

-This tutorial provides basic instructions for the use of routing, and you can refer to :doc:`view documentation <../../narrative/frontend/views>` for more information.
+This tutorial provides basic instructions for the use of routing, and you can refer to :ref:`views` for more information.

 URL dispatch
 ------------